Will I Need to Renew My CRN?

-If a fitting is registered in one province one year it will be valid in that province for 10 years from the approval date.
+If a fitting is registered in one province it will be valid in that province for 10 years from the approval date.
 If the same fitting is registered in another province at a later date, it will expire in all provinces at the 10th anniversary of the registration in the first province.

 Registrations of fittings shall be resubmitted for validation not more than ten years after the date of acceptance by the regulatory authority in the original registering province.
 (CSA B51-09 4.2.1)

 Pressure vessel CRNs do not expire.
 The manufacturer can make as many copies of the design as they want without re-registering.
 If the code of design changes like the change from TEMA to UHX on heat exchangers, then the manufacturer will need to re-register the design to continue production.
 Similarly the change from 1998 to 1999 material strength values required re-registration if the manufacturer wanted to take advantage of the allowed higher stress levels.

 The pressure vessel calculations need to get reviewed yearly by an authorized inspector to check for continued compliance to the current code, the same as under a National Board registered production.